 This product is the right one for those seeking a hyper-pure cannabis derived oil for aromatherapy use or topical application.
 It’s too spendy to be consumed as a supplement.

-While it’s quite expensive per ounce, few other competitors can match the purity claims of Blue World Naturals.
+While it’s quite expensive per ounce, few other competitors can match the purity claims of Eco Finest.
 The company uses advanced chemical purity analysis on every batch to ensure purity.
 Because of this, you should store it in the fridge after opening to ensure it retains its purity–some of the compounds in cannabis oil are quite delicate.

 6. Sweet Essentials Extra Virgin Unrefined Hemp Seed Oil